Brion-bitzen/Brion-bitzen/README.md

 - 👋 Hi, I’m Pedro Brion
-- 👀 I'm currently a junior Dev on PHP
+- 👀 I'm currently a Frontend Junior Dev
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Angular, React and React Native

 <!---
 Brion-bitzen/Brion-bitzen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.